elishkaflint/deck-of-cards/README.md

 I chose to create some constants in my code to hold the perfect sequence, number of players and number of cards per hand (see Constants folder).
 This approach means that any of these values can be altered without breaking the test suite.

 ## WHAT I WOULD DO WITH MORE TIME
-1. Add Jasmine command line report runner and Istanbul coverage checker (learnt the hard way that I should have done this first; requires re-working of files to export modules)
+1. Add Jasmine command line report runner and Istanbul coverage checker (learnt the hard way that I should have done this first; requires re-working of files to export modules using Node)
 2. Improve the shuffle algorithm
-3. Extract a class to handle each player's cards thereby reducing the responsibility in the game class
-4. Spike the code in PHP (having done a number of PHP tutorials earlier in the week, it's a real shame that I wasn't able to do this in time)
+3. Spike the code in PHP (having done a number of PHP tutorials earlier in the week, it's a real shame that I wasn't able to do this in time)
-5. Remove some tests which are testing state as opposed to behaviour (particularly initialization functions)
+4. Remove some tests which are testing state as opposed to behaviour (initialization functions?)
-6. Make more use of Jasmine spies to refactor test mocks
+5. Make more use of Jasmine spies to refactor test mocks

 ## USER STORIES
 ```